ruby-syntax-tree/prettier_print/README.md

 ## Usage

-To use `PrettierPrint`, you're going to construct a tree that encodes information about how to best print your data, then give the tree a width to print within.
-The tree will various nodes like `Text` (which wraps actual content to be printed), `Breakable` (a place where a line break could be inserted), `Group` (a set of nodes where if they don't fit on one line they should convert all `Breakable` nodes to line breaks), and others.
+To use `PrettierPrint`, you're going to construct a tree that encodes information about how to best print your data, then give the tree a maximum width within which to print.
+The tree will contain various nodes like `Text` (which wraps actual content to be printed), `Breakable` (a place where a line break could be inserted), `Group` (a set of nodes that the printer should attempt to print on one line), and others.

 ### Building the printer